furrysalamander/LC-3/README.md

 Roadmap:

-Ensure that the program counter jumps correctly

 TRAP character input

 Overhaul the form so that all of the boxes work correctly

 Saving and restoring memory dumps

-Stepping through programs

 RTI opcode